 Our math labs offer the advantages of having a face-to-face teacher twice a week to answer questions, being able to gauge one's progress compared to that of peers, and being held accountable for covering a set portion of the textbook and number of drills each week.

 The intent of all classes is to well prepare our students for a rigorous Algebra I class in 9th grade.
 Our experience has convinced us that for most students, the transition from arithmetic to algebra is quite challenging and best prepared for by: (a) ensuring mastery of arithmetic fundamentals and (b) allowing sufficient development of the logic-stage skills required by the abstract thinking of algebra.
-With that background, our math texts for the year are as follows:
+With that background, our math texts for the year are as follows: Sixth and Seventh Grade: Math Mammoth

 Music